tools-for-fll/.github/profile/README.md

 (https://www.firstinspires.org) and the LEGO Group, neither of which is overseeing, involved with, or responsible for this activity, product, or service.

+LEGO&reg; is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.